thaalescosta/cs2-match-and-player-scraper/README.md

 # CS2 Matches and Players/Teams Scraper

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I was having a hard time finding datasets of Counter Strike 2 and after doing some googling IO figured why not make my own.
+I was having a hard time finding datasets of Counter Strike 2 and after doing some googling IO figured why not make my own.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;While I'm at it, why not make it more complex and maybe create a database in MySQL and a Power BI dashboard.
+While I'm at it, why not make it more complex and maybe create a database in MySQL and a Power BI dashboard.

 ## Acknowledgements
 This project uses the demo parser [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) created by [@markus-wa](https://github.com/markus-wa) and maintained by him and [@akiver](https://github.com/akiver).

 ## Usage
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Everything was done thinking in those who are like me, who don't know much about programming but still is someone able to do something like this if they put their time into it.
+Everything was done thinking in those who are like me, who don't know much about programming but still is someone able to do something like this if they put their time into it.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Every download and output from the script will be saved into the cloned folder and you shouldn't need to install anything else other than what's in the _requirements.txt_ file.
+Every download and output from the script will be saved into the cloned folder and you shouldn't need to install anything else other than what's in the _requirements.txt_ file.

 Clone this repository: